vinayaksh42/UnCheckGuard-docker/scripts/README.md

   Matches client method calls to changed library methods to identify which client methods should be tested.

 - **summarize_results.py**
   Generates a summary from `results.csv`, reporting counts of libraries, client–library pairs, matched methods, potential BBC libraries, total library calls, and unique clients.
-Optionally outputs JSON.
+Outputs JSON.

 - **transitiveException.py**
-  Analyzes two versions of a library (including dependencies) to find newly added unchecked exceptions.
+  Analyzes two versions of a library to find newly added unchecked exceptions.